HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 - SD3 ???

 ### Graphics ###
 There are two types of graphics in the game: *pics* and *sprites*.
-Pics are rectangular pictures without any transparent holes while sprites are in-game object graphics using transparency.
+Pics are rectangular pictures of any size without any transparent holes and used outside the 3D portions of the game.
+An alternative name is *bitmaps*.
+Sprites are in-game object graphics using the colur 0x980088 for transparency and are always 64x64 pixels large.

 ####Pics####
 To extract pics three files are needed: